 Given the enormous number of headphone options, finding the best pair for your day-to-day needs can feel overwhelming.
-But don’t let it be.
-The odds of finding a good pair are high, considering that a number of great companies are making great headphones right now.
-Also, over the past few months, I’ve been testing the latest and greatest in noise-canceling headphones, earbuds, and wireless headphones.
+But don’t let it.
+The odds of finding a good pair are high, considering that a number of companies are making great headphones right now.
+And that’s if you’re looking without any help.
+Over three months, I tested the latest and greatest in noise-canceling headphones, earbuds, and wireless headphones.
 I used my findings from those tests, along with input from a few other experts and our colleagues at the Verge, to put together this list covering all types of headphones and earbuds, including gaming headsets.

 Best earbuds for iPhone users